sendwithus/confidence/README.md

 Confidence.js provides two methods for evaluating an A/B test:
 - The Z-Test Method
-- Chi Square Test and Marasciilo's Procedure
+- Chi Square Test and Marascuillo's Procedure

 Selecting an appropriate method depends on your data set and use case - both have advantages.